-Far too many assume an informal of a tone in their business emails.
-Yes, with those you know very well, you can be less formal if you like.
+Far too many assume an informal tone in their business emails.
+We’re not talking about those you know very well.
+Of course, you can be less formal if you like.

 But for all other business emails, you should be as formal as possible.
 That is until the situation clearly dictates otherwise.
 Especially with new contacts.

 Now with more folks working from home, there is the temptation to be less formal and relaxed.
 Unless that was the style you used at the office, do your best not to assume a relaxed tone now that you are working at home.

 Informality in business email is like wearing a wrinkled suit, a tie with a stain, or an outfit that is too tight or revealing.
 People notice you but for all the wrong reasons.